BioComputingUP/DRMAAtic/README.md

 ## Deployment

-It is highly suggested to deploy DRMAAtic as Docker container, for full reference guide and examples on how to do that you can read the README in `docker/example` and `docker/deploy-example`.
-In the first case the enitre cluster structure is created with a `docker compose`, while in the latter only the DRMAAtic container is created.
+It is highly suggested to deploy DRMAAtic as Docker container, for full reference guide and examples on how to do that you can read the README in `docker/testing` and `docker/deploy-example`.
+In the first case the enitre cluster structure is created with a `docker compose`, while in the latter only the DRMAAtic container is created and it shows how to connect with an existing cluster and database.

 ## Manage.py